 These amazing guys/gals not only offer us the best and latest music we like to dance to all night long but they also highly influence and drive the evolution of the dance.

 If more of a particular type of music is played and becomes popular with dancers, then the way we dance also starts to change and evolve.

 They spend countless hours listening to music and finding gems we may enjoy dancing to.
 Top DJ’s will even create their own remixes in order to adapt it for dancing Zouk!

-The talented and hardworking dancers who attract the crowds and inspire existing and new people into the scene.
+The talented and hardworking dancers attract the crowds and inspire existing and new people into the scene.

 Most of us are a bit of a dance performer in some way, but some can wow more than others.

 Dance performance does require training a different set of dance skills vs social dancing skills.

 “One day I will be able to dance like that.”

 Bloggers who provide dance information for existing and new generations of dancers.